RallyApps/rally-app-builder/README.md

 ### init
 `rally-app-builder init myNewApp`
 Creating a new Rally App is as easy as using init.
 The init command creates you an App for use inside of Rally.
-After init creates your App it will automatically run the build command on it for you.

 The init command takes a few parameters.
 *name : The first is the name for your new App.